SanaJahan/ImageProcessingApplication/res/README.md

     Eg: save greece-flag.png

-<b><i>Part 2</i></b>
+<b><i>Part 3</i></b>

 <font size = "40"><b>To Run the Application:</b></font>

 In order to run the application in script mode, you can run the following command in console.

 java -jar [path to the jar file] -script [path to the script] Eg:"java -jar out/artifacts/ImageProcessingApp_jar/ImageProcessingApp.jar -script input.txt"

 In order to run the application in GUI mode, you can run the following command in console.

-java -jar [path to the jar file] -interactive
-Eg:"java -jar out/artifacts/ImageProcessingApp_jar/ImageProcessingApp.jar -interactive"
+java -jar [path to the jar file] -interactive Eg:"java -jar out/artifacts/ImageProcessingApp_jar/ImageProcessingApp.jar -interactive"

-<font size = "40"><b>New Features added:</b></font>
-GUI mode where the user can select the image transformation or filtering effects from a dropdown menu option.
-User can load a file and save an image file.
-Also, user can see the effects being applied to the image.
-User can also generate checkerboard & vibgyor.

-<font size = "40"><b>Design Changes</b></font>
-1. removed vibgyor interface
+New Features added: A GUI has been added to the application where the user can select the type of image transformation or filtering that they want, from a drop down menu, after opening the required image from a dialog.
+The user can also generate images of a checkerboard and horizontal or vertical striped rainbow images as well.
+They will be able to see the changes being made to the images they selected and they can ultimately save them to a preferred location.

+Design Changes

+The interface for the generation of the horizontal and vertical rainbow images has been removed.
-2. Changed name of main controller to main and took it out of the controller package, since it not exactly a controller but the entry point of the application
+MainController has been changed to Main and it has been removed from the controller package.
+It is now not a controller, but an entry point to the application.
-3. changed name of FileReader to ImageUtil
+FileReader has been renamed to ImageUtil.